- Arthritis Clinic

 Each animal’s needs can be different and there are a variety of treatments and lifestyle changes that can help.
 Changes to weight, diet, exercise and medication can all be of huge benefit, and enable your dog or cat to live a happy, comfortable life for much longer.

-If your pet has been diagnosed with arthritis please book a free appointment with Debbie Culley our Pet Health Adviser who runs our Arthritis Clinics to discuss the many ways in which we can help your pet to live with this disease.
+If your pet has been diagnosed with arthritis please book a complementary appointment with Debbie Culley our Pet Health Adviser who runs our Arthritis Clinics to discuss the many ways in which we can help your pet to live with this disease.

 What is arthritis?